RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 ### `06` - `ActDamageUp`

-Buff the character's skill damage.
+Buff the target action damage.
 If the variant is inside an ex ability entry, the effect is team-wide.

+#### Variant Target Action

+Action to receive the damage boost.

+For the number correspondance, check [the ability target action implementation.](/dlparse/enums/action.py)

 #### Variant Up Value